How it works

 Did you know

-Germany's Karl-Hans Riehm not only set a World record of 78.50m at a meeting in the German town of Rehlingen on May 19, 1975, but all six of his throws were better than the previous World record of 76.66m.
+When Germany's Karl-Hans Riehm set a world record of 78.50m at a meeting in the German town of Rehlingen on 19 May 1975, all six of his throws were better than the previous world record of 76.66m.

-American thrower John Flanagan is the only man to win the Olympic Games hammer title on three occasions, taking the gold medal on the first three occasions it was contested in 1900, 1904 and 1908.
+US thrower John Flanagan is the only athlete to win three Olympic hammer titles, taking the gold medal on the first three occasions it was contested in 1900, 1904 and 1908.

 The Russian, competing for the Soviet Union, won two Olympic gold medals in 1976 and 1980.
-He then had to wait another 11 years before winning the 1991 World title at the age of 36.
+He then had to wait another 11 years before winning the 1991 world title at the age of 36.
 He also won at three successive European Championships in 1978, 1982 and 1986.
-Sedykh set six World records and his 1986 mark of 86.74m still stands on top of the all-time lists.
+Sedykh set six world records and his 1986 mark of 86.74m still stands on top of the world all-time list.

 Since the introduction of the women’s hammer at major championships just over a decade ago, few can match the record of the powerful Cuban.
-She’s won two IAAF World Championships gold medals in 2001 and 2003, finished second twice and won Olympic Games silver medals in 2004 and 2008.
+She won world titles in 2001, 2003 and 2005 and earned Olympic silver medals in 2004 and 2008.